-All campus residence halls are co-ed within a building but single gender within a room, suite, or apartment.
+All campus residence halls are co-ed within a building but single gender within a room, suite, or apartment, unless exceptions have been granted by Housing and Food Services.
 Housing for graduate or married students is not available, nor is family housing.